Ironbark Gallery

 Exhibit at Ironbark Gallery

-Applications for 2025 are now open and will close on SUNDAY 1 December 2024.
-Due to the high calibre and number of applications received for 2024, there are only 3 exhibition periods available for 2025.
-Those considering applying are encouraged to refer to past exhibiting artist, Marina Mavritsky’s application as an example of a succinct and considered application(PDF, 10MB).
+Applications for 2025 have now closed.
+Applications to exhibit in 2026 will open in October 2025.
+Those considering applying are encouraged to refer to past exhibiting artist, Marina Mavritsky’s application as an example of a succinct and considered application(PDF, 2MB).
 All applicants are evaluated by a selection committee and based on the written application and supporting material provided.

 Questions or comments?
 Please email renee.porter@strathfield.nsw.gov.au